Alaska By Rail

 Tour Fairbanks the “Golden Heart City.”
 Embark on a highlight-filled cruise on the Chena River aboard the Riverboat Discovery.
 You’ll be immersed in both modern and ancient Athabascan Indian Culture at the Chena Indian Village.
 Fall is prime time for wildlife sightings in Denali National Park.
 This six million acre national treasure is home to Mount Denali (formerly Mount McKinley), the tallest mountain in North America!
-Then it’s seven spectacular days aboard the Island Princess® visiting Hubbard Glacier, Glacier Bay National Park, Skagway, Juneau, and Ketchikan.
+Then it’s seven spectacular days aboard the Coral Princess® visiting Hubbard Glacier, Glacier Bay National Park, Skagway, Juneau, and Ketchikan.

 Highlights and Inclusions

 - The Alaska Railroad Wilderness Express Luxury and Gold Star dome cars

 - Journey on Amtrak's Empire Builder from Seattle to Chicago (2 nights on train in Reclining Coach seat with leg rest)